Greeshma-Reddy/Greeshma-Reddy/README.md

 - 👋 Hi, I’m @Greeshma-Reddy
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in pursuing a career in Data Science
-- 🌱 I’m currently learning new techs
+- 🌱 Discover-Scrub-Explore-Model-Result
 - 📫 How to reach me i.greeshma@gmail.com

 <!---